KlikDev/ceria/README.md

 ```

-Calling `aria2p` without any arguments will by default call the `top` command,
+Calling `ceria` without any arguments will by default call the `top` command,
 which is a console interactive interface.

 Commands: